 Here’s How to Search for Free Wi-Fi Near Me

-As seen in the above screen shot, even though I live in a small town, there are plenty of free Wi-Fi options, ranging from local coffee shops and restaurants to major chain locations like McDonald’s, Starbucks, Kohl’s and Five Guys.
+Even though I live in a small town, my test searches showed plenty of free wi-fi options, ranging from local coffee shops and restaurants to major chain locations like McDonald’s, Starbucks, Kohl’s and Five Guys.

 Here’s How to Get Maximum Speed From Public Wi-Fi